nullbett/tryhackme/blue/README.md

 ![](./pictures/dos.png)

-If I run "whoami" it says that I am "nt authority\system" which has very sensative user privlages.
+If I run "whoami" it says that I am "nt authority\system" which has very sensative user privileges.

 I want upgrade this shell to a meterprerter shell as there are a lot of benefits to using a meterpreter shell.
 I used this [article](https://www.hackingarticles.in/command-shell-to-meterpreter/) to help me figure out how to upgrade my shell.